Purposeful Living

 1. “Tell me more.”

-I’ve been reminding myself to look away from whatever task I happen to be working on (or the screen I’m staring at) and listen to my kids with full focus when they approach me.
+I’ve been reminding myself to look away from whatever task I’m working on, focus on my kids, and listen attentively when they approach me.

 I’ve been reminding myself that the moments that feel like interruptions to my work are often my most important work.